BIGBALLON/bigballon.github.io/_posts/2017-03-13-Learn_TF_hard_way_01.md

   f = BytesIO()
   PIL.Image.fromarray(a).save(f, fmt)
   display(Image(data=f.getvalue()))
 sess = tf.InteractiveSession()
 Y, X = np.mgrid[-1.3:1.3:0.005, -2:1:0.005]
 Z = X+1j*Y
 xs = tf.constant(Z.astype(np.complex64))
 zs = tf.Variable(xs)
 ns = tf.Variable(tf.zeros_like(xs, tf.float32))
 tf.global_variables_initializer().run()
+# Compute the new values of z: z^2 + x
 zs_ = zs*zs + xs

+# Have we diverged with this new value?
+not_diverged = tf.abs(zs_) < 4

+# Operation to update the zs and the iteration count.
+#
+# Note: We keep computing zs after they diverge!
+This
+#       is very wasteful!
+There are better, if a little
+#       less simple, ways to do this.
+#
 step = tf.group(
   zs.assign(zs_),
   ns.assign_add(tf.cast(not_diverged, tf.float32))
   )

 for i in range(200): step.run()
 DisplayFractal(ns.eval())

 ```